adamcharnock/lightbus-examples/lightbus_examples/ex01_simple/README.md

 Prerequisites
 -------------

-You will need Redis 4.0 running locally.
+You will need the [Redis 4.0 streams branch](https://github.com/antirez/redis/tree/streams) running locally.
+The release of Redis 4.0 is anticipated by the end of 2017.

 Running
 -------